-As a result of the material weakness in internal control over financial reporting described above, management concluded that, as of December 31, 2022, the Company's internal control over financial reporting was not effective based on the criteria in Internal Control - Integrated Framework issued by the COSO.
-Management notes that upon subsequent funding, the Company expects to have the available resources in order to hire additional personnel to expand the finance and accounting department in order to mitigate the material weakness noted above.
+As a result of the material weakness in internal control over financial reporting described above, management concluded that, as of December 31, 2023, the Company's internal control over financial reporting was not effective based on the criteria in Internal Control - Integrated Framework issued by the COSO.
+Management notes that the Company signed a merger agreement with Telix on February 7, 2024, and expects the transaction to close in the first half of 2024 and as such, the Company will have the available resources in order to hire additional personnel to expand the finance and accounting department in order to mitigate the material weakness noted above if required at such time.